 Crystalinks often integrates the connection between consciousness and human emotions - body, mind and soul.
 This is the nature of our reality and why we are here.
 Humans process everything - almost instantly - through their emotions - then react.
 This all goes to what we call subtle bodies which connect the physical and nonphysical aspects of who we are.

-The soul creates through synchronicities.
+The soul creates experiences through synchronicities.
 The experience happens.
 The emotional body reacts.
 The brain instantly decides how to react - often acting as a defense mechanism.
-Our brains have the ability to unconsciously 'decide' to withhold information by preventing access to certain forms of knowledge.
+The brain has the ability to unconsciously decide to withhold information by preventing access to certain forms of knowledge.
 In other words - the soul rules as all of experience is program.

 Psychologists reveal how emotion can shut down high-level mental processes without our knowledge PhysOrg - May 9, 2012